Explore a Modern PCB Panelization Process

-- How to quickly create a panel and associate it to one or more PCB designs
+- How to quickly create a panel and associate it with one or more PCB designs

-- How to do dynamic copper balancing of the entire panel
+- How to do the dynamic copper balancing of the entire panel

 - How to update the panel pending changes in the PCB design and keep them in sync.